 - A family member may experience a difficult medical situation and may encounter significant healthcare expenses as a result.
 However, depending on the year of the expense, the strength of the income in that year, and the extent to which insurance may cover some portion of the costs, it sometimes occurs that the percentage of income spent on unreimbursed out-of-pocket medical expenses does not exceed the allowance already provided within our need-analysis formula, in which case eligibility for aid may not increase upon appeal.

 If your situation does not fall into one of the categories above, please continue reading for more information about the formal appeal process.

 If you are unsure whether or not your situation may fall into one of the categories above, please feel free to contact [email protected] for guidance.
 We can help you determine whether or not it may make sense to submit an appeal.

 Please note that ALL of the following conditions must be met for a formal appeal to be processed:

-- The student is, or has recently been admitted as, an undergraduate at the University of Virginia.
+- The student is, or has recently been admitted as, an undergraduate student at the University of Virginia.
 (Graduate students are eligible only for federal aid and any merit-based offers for which they may be selected by entities other than Student Financial Services, which offers no merit aid at all.)

 - The student has already submitted a FAFSA and CSS Profile and received an official financial aid offer for the relevant academic year.
 If you have questions about the steps involved in an initial application for aid, please see this web page: https://sfs.virginia.edu/financial-aid-new-applicants/how-apply-financial-aid-undergraduate-applicants.
 (The information on that page is generally applicable to both entering and returning students.
 You may use the drop-down menus at the top of the page to navigate elsewhere on our site, if needed.)